Disaster Manual: Section 5 - Real and Personal Property

 Taxes on the property will be prorated for the year in which the disaster occurred based on the date of the disaster and the value of the property both before and after it.

-For example, a property that would normally pay $10,000 in taxes is damaged by an explosion on March 7th and is then reappraised at a value that would only owe $5,000 in taxes for the year.
-The taxes on the property would be calculated in two steps.
-In the first step, the appraisal district would divide the number of days the property would have owed the full $10,000 by the number of days in the year.
-It would then multiply this number by $10,000 (the full tax amount).
-The taxes owed on the property for January 1st through March 6th of the year would be (65/365)*10000=$1780.82.
-To find the rest of the amount due, the appraisal district would divide the number of days the property would have owed the reduced $5,000 amount (the day of the disaster plus the number of days remaining in the year) by the number of days in the year.
-It would then multiply this number by $5,000.
-The taxes due for March 7th through December 31st would be (300/365)*5000=$4108.59.
-In this example, the total taxes owed would be $5890.41, the total of $1780.82 and $4108.59.
+For example, suppose that a property that would normally pay $10,000 in taxes becomes damaged by an explosion on the 65th day of the year (March 7th) and is then reappraised at a value that would only owe $5,000 in taxes for the rest of the year.
+The taxes on the property are calculated in two steps.
+In the first step, the appraisal district divides the number of days the property owed the full $10,000 by the number of days in the year.
+It then multiplies this number by $10,000 (the full tax amount).
+Thus, in this example, the taxes owed on the property for January 1st through March 6th of the year are $1780.82 ((65/365)*$10,000).
+To find the rest of the amount due, the appraisal district then divides the number of days the property owes the reduced $5,000 amount (the day of the disaster plus the number of days remaining in the year) by the number of days in the year.
+It then multiplies this number by $5,000.
+Thus, in this example, the taxes due for March 7th through December 31st are $4108.59 ((300/365)*$5,000).
+Therefore, in this example, the total taxes owed are $5890.41, the total of $1780.82 and $4108.59.

 Q. 5-13 What is a “disaster recovery program?”

+It depends.
 Under Tex.
-Tax Code § 23.23(g), replacement structures that differ from the originals may not necessarily be considered “new improvements” if an increase in the square footage or the quality of construction and composition were necessary to satisfy the requirements of the disaster recovery program
+Tax Code § 23.23(g), replacement structures that differ from the originals may not necessarily be considered “new improvements” if an increase in the square footage or the quality of construction and composition were necessary to satisfy the requirements of the disaster recovery program.